 Agnes, aged 19, received a grant from Hope for the Young’s Education Fund to study at university.
-However, aged just 4 years old, Agnes found herself in a new country, thousands of miles from her family home in The Gambia.
+At just 4 years old, Agnes found herself in a new country, thousands of miles from her family home in The Gambia.
 Life in Dagenham, East London, has been far from easy for Agnes and her family.
-“I have overcome many challenges whilst being in the UK.
-From being in a four-year battle with the Home Office in order to obtain our leave to remain, to my most recent challenge – getting into university.”
-Even though Agnes has been living and studying here for nearly 15 years, she discovered to her amazement that she was not able to continue her education as she was not eligible for student finance.
+Even though Agnes has been living and studying here for nearly 15 years, she discovered that she was not able to continue her education as she was not eligible for student finance.

-Despite the help from Hope for the Young, her battle is still ongoing.
-“I still face the challenge of paying for the last 2 years of my course.”
+Despite the help from Hope for the Young, Agnes’ battle is still ongoing and she still faces the challenge of paying for the last two years of her course.
 She also must wait 10 years (of which she is 3 years in) to become a British Citizen before she even has the chance of becoming an Astronaut.
 Regardless of these set-backs, Agnes is still full of energy and determination.
-After her degree she plans to continue in academia and do her PhD.
-“I want to do research, specifically towards doing something about climate change.’
+After her degree she plans to continue in academia and do her PhD in climate change.
 Ambition with plans to change the world, Agnes is an inspiration to all young people facing difficult circumstances.

 Full of positivity and determination, Agnes brings dynamism and hope to all young people everywhere.
 The team here at Hope for the Young will continue doing all we can to help people like Agnes reach for the stars, but we would like to say thank you to her for being such a great example to us all.

 If you want to support Hope For The Young to continue our work of removing barriers to education for young people like Agnes, hit the donate button below.